nodezeroio/nvim/hooks.md

 ### Global Hooks File

-All setup logic is defined in `lua/nodezero/hooks.lua`:
+All setup logic is defined, by default, in `lua/nodezero/hooks.lua`:

 ```lua
 -- lua/nodezero/hooks.lua